 Institutions to house the mentally ill began in the Middle Ages.
-The word “bedlam” is derived from the 760-year-old Bethlem Royal Hospital, which is still in operation.
+The word “bedlam” is derived from the nearly 800-year-old Bethlem Royal Hospital, which is still in operation.

 Reasons that could get a person committed included:

 - Learning disabilities